Passenger Injury or Death in a Single Car Accident

 As a passenger in a single car accident in Southwest Florida, you need to understand if you are insured under the policy of the driver involved in the single-car crash.
 Typically, people related to the driver would be considered insured under their policy.
 If you are not insured under the policy of the driver, you may be able to make a third party insurance claim.
 This type of claim will allow you to pursue compensation from the driver’s insurance company.

-The Law Firm of Goldstein, Buckley, Cechman, Rice & Purtz has six offices located in Southwest Florida.
+The attorneys at Goldstein, Buckley, Cechman, Rice & Purtz have over five decades of experience with personal injury cases.
+The legal firm has six offices located in Southwest Florida.
 Our offices are conveniently located in Fort Myers (two offices to serve you), Cape Coral, Naples, Lehigh, and Port Charlotte.
 Call us today to set up your appointment for a free consultation.
 Justice Starts Now.